kuronetwork/CEH-Practical-LAB-Practice-Recommendations/README.md

 # CEH Practical LAB Practice Recommendations
 CEH Practical &amp; Master, iLAB Practice

-The official iLAB can help improve your technical knowledge, please be sure to practice the official iLAB.
+Based on my experience, completing all of the official iLAB modules can lead to passing the exam.
+I've compiled a list of iLAB exercises that can enhance your technical skills.
+These exercises are not just for the purpose of the exam but also to improve your penetration testing techniques.

 ## Module Lab